How to climb up and watch the sunrise at Borobudur (2024)

 You can buy the special ticket from the official website.
 Make sure to pick your time slot accordingly.

-The special tickets are often sold out for the next several days.
+The special tickets are often sold out for the next several days, sometimes up to weeks ahead!

-A trick is to check the availability again after 16:00 when some tickets are made available again.
+Check the availability again after 16:00 – this is when some tickets are made available once more.
 If you’re still out of luck, try again after 18:00.

 The guides are pretty strict about you following them and listening to every little bit of information they have to give.
 They will only let you explore independently (but under their watchful eye) for the last 10 minutes.